 CHECK IT TWICE

-Checklists can truly be a godsend, especially if you’re forgetful or prone to poor time management.
+Any good travel packing guide will tell you that checklists can truly be a godsend, especially if you’re forgetful or prone to poor time management.
 This will also encourage you to narrow down unnecessary gadgets and clothing while also ensuring you don’t forget something crucial, like your phone charger.
 These days there are countless apps specialising in to-do lists available for download.
 I personally prefer the Wunderlist app and usually separate my checklist into categories like Tech, Beauty, Clothing, Shoes and Accessories.
 Of course you could do it the “old fashioned” way and handwrite your own list.
 Either one will get the job done.

 // Shop ideal travel minis options.